How the Component Adapter Works

 : For complete UI control without React Aria dependencies

-hook to render UI elements - Your custom components are used instead of the default ones for the components you've customized
+- Your custom components are used by the SDK instead of the default components

 Choosing a Provider